Metal Roofs – Aluminum vs Galvanized/Galvalume

 Metal working requires tools which bend, cut, and shape metal roofing components.
 Roof valleys and ridge caps are bent, roof edges are cut, and panels are formed and shaped depending on the particular style desired.
 All of this metal work by mechanics contributes to stresses on the metals and exposure of edges where a base metal may lose the protective coating, be it another metal or paint finish which is meant to keep it from rusting.
 This is particularly true for galvanized and galvalume roofs where the base metal steel is now exposed to the elements.
 Warranties for galvalume and galvanized roofing will call out a certain acceptable amount of rust from any edge that is cut within a specified period of time.
 Do you want to look up at a newly installed metal roof and wonder when the rust will show up, the paint finish will start peeling, and rust will begin running down your siding?
 I suspect not.
 So if that is true, you will want to choose to have an architectural aluminum roof installed, as aluminum does not rust.
 Aluminum, as you remember, is used to coat steel in the galvanized and galvalume products.
 You also do not want the fasteners holding your roof on, which may also be galvanized undergoing deterioration.

-It is common for commercial buildings to use galvalume roofing as an initial cost saving measure.
+It is common for many buildings to use galvalume roofing as an initial cost saving measure.
 In the photo above we are beginning to see the failure of the paint finish along the seam of the bent metal.
 The failure is either in the paint resin, or the manufacturing process when the finish was adhered to the metal coil.
 Galvalume has a coating of aluminum over the steel and will likely take more time for rust to occur at the exposed locations of the panel.
 However, wear occurring along the roof’s drip edge where all the water and snow run off will eventually wear away the aluminum coating once the paint finish fails, and rust will ensue.

 Only Aluminum Offers Long-Lasting Protection While Remaining Aesthetic